alkimcelik/alkimcelik.github.io/index.md

 ## Latest Works

-### Analysis on Demand Forecasting Reports of Electricity Distribution Companies ([Can Turkish Electricity Distribution Companies Predict the Future Well?](https://alkimcelik.github.io/Analysis_of_Demand_Forecast_Reports.html))
+### An Analysis on Demand Forecasting Reports of Electricity Distribution Companies ([Can Turkish Electricity Distribution Companies Predict the Future Well?](https://alkimcelik.github.io/Analysis_of_Demand_Forecast_Reports.html))

 In this report, 21 electric distribution companies' demand forecasting reports for next 10 years are analyzed and these companies are compared by their forecasting performances during my internship at Algopoly on 05.07.2019.